-- To be accessible for all of our audiences, admission to Compound and The Laboratory is free.
+- We will be accessible to all audiences, offering free admission to Compound and The Laboratory.

-- Compound incorporates the policy of belonging into all aspects of operations including audience engagement, communications, programming, potential partnerships, recruitment, and community outreach.
+- We will incorporate the policy of belonging into all aspects of operation, including audience engagement, communications, programming, potential partnerships, recruitment, and community outreach.

 - We will engage artists with experiences and skills centered in community cultural development.